Sony RX0 vs RX10

 |12.||Sony WX800||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |13.||Sony RX10 IV||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |14.||Sony RX10 III||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the RX10 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The RX0 does not feature such an accessory-socket.

-Both the RX0 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the RX0 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony RX0 Manual (free pdf) or the online Sony RX10 Manual.
+Further information on the features and operation of the RX0 and RX10 can be found, respectively, in the Sony RX0 Manual (free pdf) or the online Sony RX10 Manual.